 Although the state’s laws cover responsibility in cases where a vehicle is loaned out, a recent case highlights the complications that ensure when a vehicle is being used in consignment.
 In the case in question, a man employed by an automobile sales company received a vehicle from an owner who wished to have the car consigned.
 The employee used the car for a personal trip, and was involved in an accident that left another driver dead.
 The accident victim’s family filed a wrongful death lawsuit against the negligent driver and the company that employed him, but they also leveled charges against the owner of the vehicle, using the dangerous instrumentality doctrine.
 The vehicle owner claimed that the employee’s personal use of the car should constitute stolen property, but the Second District court disagreed, and allowed the owner liability claim to stand.

 Florida’s owner liability laws and statutes are complicated, and often, the owner will fight back if he or she was not driving the car at the time of the accident.
 However, you are usually entitled to compensation from the car owner if you have been injured in an accident involving a third-party driver who is not the vehicle owner.
-For legal advice and representation, contact a car accident attorney at the Fort Lauderdale-based Law Offices of David I Fuchs today.
+For legal advice and representation, contact a car accident attorney at the Fort Lauderdale-based David I. Fuchs, Injury & Accident Lawyers, P.A. today.